guilethejokker13/ruadan/README.md

-# Vanquish – Get to Shell
+# Ruadan  is the new name of Vanquish – Get to Shell

 <p align="center">
   <img src="https://raw.githubusercontent.com/overcyber/ruadan/master/ruadan.png" title="Vanquish is new name Ruadan - Kali Linux Enumeration Orchestrator"/>